radio-pulze/help/recording.md

 * Click the large record button on GarageBand.
 You should see all your tracks that have been armed for recording should start recording (a red bar will appear on each of them).
 * Unmute your mics and adjust the volume.
 Speak into the mics and observe the wave on the recording tracks on GarageBand.
 If there is more than one recording talent at a mic, continue adjusting until everyone's mics is about the same volume level.
 * Click the stop button to stop the recording.
 Move the playhead (the line thing) to the start and play the recording to listen to it through the headphones.
 Make sure the volume/audio quality sounds good.
 * Delete the test recording and move the playhead back to the start.
-(You can drag the playhead or press <kbd>Return</kbd> to return the playhead to start quickly.)
+(You can drag the playhead or press `Return` to return the playhead to start quickly.)

 Start recording.
 * After pressing the record button, leave a few seconds of silence before directing the talent to start speaking (about 3 seconds).
 Then leave a few seconds of silence after the talent finishes the line before stopping the recording.
 This buffer is very important for post processing.